 - When an instance of “Picked Off/ Caught Stealing” (depending on your preceding baserunner) you may continue your turn with no balls or strikes

-- Game ends as a winning run by scoring from 3rd base as a balk, stolen base, passed ball, wild pitch; during your batting turn
+- Game ends as a winning run by scoring from 3rd base as a balk, stolen base, passed ball, wild pitch, error; during your batting turn

 - You are replaced by a pinch hitter in the middle of a batting turn (depends on certain circumstances, like you are put back after 2 strikes against you while the pinch hitter striking out as well)

 An “At Bat” is every opportunity that the batter has against the opposing pitcher.
 Below, I will give you all the conditions that are qualified for an “At Bat” when the batter is facing the opponent pitcher: